dachcom-digital/pimcore-toolbox/docs/13_Wysiwyg_Editor.md

 ```
 > [!IMPORTANT]
-> If your extending style formats, you also have to extend the [html sanitize](https://pimcore.com/docs/platform/Pimcore/Documents/Editables/WYSIWYG/#extending-symfony-html-sanitizer-configuration)
+> If your extending style formats (In this example the "size" dropdown), you also have to extend the [html sanitize](https://pimcore.com/docs/platform/Pimcore/Documents/Editables/WYSIWYG/#extending-symfony-html-sanitizer-configuration)
 > otherwise you're applied data will be removed after persisting!

 #### Area Editor Configuration